-Alameda County-Oakland Community Action Partnership has a comprehensive monitoring and evaluation plan for subcontractors/sub-grantees with a strong emphasis on fiscal and program accountability.
-Overall, AC-OCAP's evaluation plan is designed to gauge the progress of clients and identify successful programs that are effective in moving Alameda County's low-income residents toward self-sufficiency.

-Throughout the contract period each funded AC-OCAP program is required to: 1) complete a desk audit; 2) submit bi-monthly Request for Fund payments; 3) submit a midyear progress and annual report that provides grantees an opportunity to share program accomplishments, collaborations, other related issues, and demographic data; and 4) make an annual presentation with program recipients to provide a program update and highlight achieved outcomes.
+Alameda County-Oakland Community Action Partnership has a comprehensive monitoring tool and plan for subcontractors/sub-grantees with a strong emphasis on fiscal and program accountability.
+Throughout the contract three year period, each funded AC-OCAP program is required to: 1) complete two desk and its and one on-site monitoring visit; 2) submit bi-monthly Request for Fund payments/invoices including supporting documentation; 3) submit a midyear and annual progress report that provides grantees an opportunity to share program accomplishments, collaborations, other related issues, and demographic data; and 4) make an annual presentation with program recipients to provide a program update and highlight achieved outcomes.
 Presentations made by AC-OCAP grantees enhance the program's accountability to the AC-OCAP Administering Board.